Clemapfel/mousetrap/docs/09_native_rendering.md

 ```
 \how_to_generate_this_image_end

-We see that the first argument to `Shader::create_from_file` is the **shader type**, which is either `ShaderType::FRAGMENT` or `ShaderType::VERTEX`.
-If one or both of these is not specific when creating a render task, mousetrap will use the default shaders, whos definition may be instructive here:
+We see that the first argument to `Shader::create_from_string` is the **shader type**, which is either `ShaderType::FRAGMENT` or `ShaderType::VERTEX`.
+If one or both of these is not specific when creating a render task, mousetrap will use the default shaders, which are printed here for reference

 ### Default Vertex Shader